Diffusion Explainer: Visual Explanation for Text-to-image Stable Diffusion: Introduction

 \section{Introduction}

 Diffusion-based generative models~\cite{rombach2022high,stability2022stable,openai2022dalle} like Stable Diffusion~\cite{stability2022stable} and DALL-E~\cite{openai2022dalle} have captured global attention for their impressive image creation abilities, from AI developers, designers, to policymakers.
-The integration of \sd in Lensa AI~\cite{lensa2023prisma}, a photo editing application that transforms selfies into different styles of artwork like anime and fantasy, led to a surge of 5.8 million downloads in the first week of December 2022~\cite{ceci2023lensa}.

-However, the popularity and progress of generative AI models have sparked ethical and social concerns~\cite{sung2022lensa,brusseau2022acceleration,choudhary2022stable,dixit2023meet}, such as accusations of artistic style theft by developers of AI image generators~\cite{choudhary2022stable,dixit2023meet}.
+However, the popularity and progress of generative AI models have sparked social concerns~\cite{sung2022lensa,brusseau2022acceleration,choudhary2022stable,dixit2023meet}, such as accusations of artistic style theft by developers of AI image generators~\cite{choudhary2022stable,dixit2023meet}.
 Policymakers are also discussing ways to combat malicious data generation and revise copyright policies~\cite{eshoo2022,engler2023early,ryanmosley2023an,2023copyright}.
 There is an urgent need for individuals from many different fields to understand how generative AI models function and communicate effectively with AI researchers and developers~\cite{dixit2023meet,hendrix2023generative}.